Vikramadithyan: Plot

 Shenoy traps Adithyan in a narcotics case and is desperate to put him behind bars.
 He also guards the evidence personally.
 Adithyan is saved when Vikram secretly swaps the evidence with lactose powder.
 Adithyan expresses his gratitude, revealing that the respect they hold is mutual.
-In a final attempt, Shenoy convinces Lakshmi that he is the one who swapped the evidence and asks her for a favor in return.
-Lakshmi hides the interview memo Adithyan was to receive and only Vikram's name appears on the list for the final exam.
+In a final attempt, Shenoy convinces Lakshmi that he is the one who swapped the evidence and asks her for a favor in return.By Shenoy’s request, Lakshmi hides the interview memo Adithyan was to receive and only Vikram's name appears on the list for the final exam.
 A heartbroken Adithyan blames Lakshmi for Kunjunni's death and claims that she could have changed him had she tried.
 Adithyan disappears that night.

 2 years later, Vikram becomes the new SI and takes charge on the day of Shenoy's retirement.
-The new sub-collector Lokesh is among one of the guests, and comes to congratulate the father and son.
+The new sub-collector Lokesh is one of the guests, and comes to congratulate the father and son.
 Lokesh reveals that he met Adithyan on a train journey to Delhi and stopped him from committing suicide.
 The two later became close friends and roommates.
 On Lokesh's insistence, Adithyan prepares for the UPSC exams while doing odd jobs in between.
 Both of them clear the exam together and Lokesh reveals that Adithyan is now an IPS officer in the Kerala cadre and has been posted as ACP, Shenoy and Vikram's superior.
 Shenoy is forced to accept defeat and salutes Adithyan.

 Satisfied with his revenge, Adithyan decides not to tell Vikram.
 Vikram manages to find out and salutes Adithyan publicly.
 The two embrace and acknowledge their friendship.
 Vikram asks Adithyan to accept Deepika's love and reveals that his next goal will be to catch up with Adithyan.